 carriers (MAC) ships the Hawker Sea Hurricane would be launched when required.

-The navalised Hurricanes would be known as Sea Hurricanes and the first of these was the Mk IA, nicknamed the Hurricat.
-Essentially these were Hurricane Mk Is with the addition of catapult spools.
+These navalised Hurricanes, known as Sea Hurricanes, would be a vast improvement on the Fleet Air Arm's Blackburn Skua and Gloster Sea Gladiator currently in service.
+The first Sea Hurricane was the Mk IA, nicknamed the Hurricat.
+Essentially these were Hurricane Mk Is with the addition of catapult spools

-These would be carried by Catapult Aircraft Merchantmen (CAM) ships, the Fulmar had also been considered for this role but lacked the performance required.
+and arrester hooks and would operate from Catapult Aircraft Merchantmen (CAM) ships.
+The Fulmar had also been considered for this role but lacked the performance required.
 This would see the aircraft launched by a

 rocket-propelled catapult but with nowhere to land the pilot, either Fleet Air Arm or Royal Air Force, had to ditch his aircraft or bale out near the convoy and hope to be picked up.
 This situation